ihash22/spring-petclinic/readme_devops.md

 ```
 screenshots/Screenshot 2025-07-30 at 8.46.12 PM.png

-* Create and configure Jenkins Pipeline (Am using the freestyle template and not the pipeline template as freestyle is catching changes) to be listening for changes in  spring-petclinic forked repo
+* Create and configure Jenkins Pipeline (We are utilizing the freestyle template and not the pipeline template as freestyle is catching changes) to be listening for changes in  spring-petclinic forked repo

 screenshots/Screenshot 2025-07-31 at 9.09.47 AM.png